 On September 20, 2006, Jeff Deskovic was released from prison when his conviction was overturned.
 Following an apology from the assistant district attorney, the court dismissed Deskovic’s indictment on the grounds of actual innocence on November 2, 2006.

-Deskovic received $13.7 million from New York state, Westchester County, and Peekskill, and he still has a federal lawsuit against Putnam County pending.
-He used $1.5 million of his compensation money last year to start The Jeffrey Deskovic Foundation for Justice, which fights wrongful convictions and assists those exonerated.
+Deskovic received $13.7 million from New York state, Westchester County, and Peekskill.
+In October 2014, a federal jury awarded him $41 million in his civil rights lawsuit against Putnam County.
+He used $1.5 million of his compensation money to start The Jeffrey Deskovic Foundation for Justice, which fights wrongful convictions and assists those exonerated.

 In May 2013, Deskovic received a master's degree from the John Jay College of Criminal Justice.